Music Boundary Detection using Convolutional Neural Networks: A comparative analysis of combined input features: Related Work

 where \textit{u} and \textit{v} are time series vectors.

-Self-Similarity Matrices can be computed from different audio features representations such as MFCCs or chromas depending on the properties we need to capture from the music, and they can also be obtained by combining different frame-level audio features \cite{tralie2019enhanced}.
-MFCCs are more related to instrumentation and timbre whereas chromas capture better the beat, tempo and rhythmic information.
-Once the similarity function has been applied to all pairs of vectors of the audio features representation and the SSM has been calculated, we can filter the SSM by applying thresholding techniques, smoothing or invariance transposition so we can increase the paths and emphasize the diagonal information and obtain a more adequate representation of the SSM to visualize and analyze the representation of the structure.
-The SSM can also be obtained with other techniques such as clustering methods as Serra et al. proposed in \cite{serra2014unsupervised}, where the SSM is obtained by applying the \textit{k-nn} algorithm.
-Then, this matrices can be smoothed or post-processed in order to do a unsupervised clustering classification algorithms as described in section \ref{un}.
-One example is the work In Serra et al. work \cite{serra2014unsupervised} the resultant SSM is convolved with a gaussian filter in order to make a clustering of the different parts of musical pieces.
+Self-Similarity Matrices can be computed from different audio features representations, such as MFCCs or chromas, and they can also be obtained by combining different frame-level audio features \cite{tralie2019enhanced}.
+Once the similarity function has been computed for each pair of audio feature vectors and the SSM has been calculated, we can filter the SSM by applying thresholding techniques, smoothing or invariance transposition.
+The SSM can also be obtained with other techniques such as clustering methods as Serra et al. proposed \cite{serra2014unsupervised}, where the SSM is obtained by applying the \textit{k-nn} algorithm.

-After Foote in 1999 defined the SSM, in 2003, Goto \cite{goto2003chorus} defined a variant of the SSM which is called Self-Similarity Lag Matrix (SSLM).
-The dimensions of this matrix are not $N\mathrm{x}N$ but $N\mathrm{x}L$, being $L$ the \textit{lag factor}.
-With this representation it is possible to plot the relations between past events and their repetitions in the future.
-The SSLM is a non-square matrix: SSLM $\in \mathbb{R}^{N\mathrm{x}L}$.
-Some libraries calculate this SSLM after computing the SSM or the recurrence plot as in Eq. \ref{lag}.
+After Foote in 1999 defined the SSM, in 2003, Goto \cite{goto2003chorus} defined a variant of the SSM which is known as the Self-Similarity Lag Matrix (SSLM).
+The SSLM is a matrix that represents the similarities between low-level features of one point in time and points in the past, up to a certain \textit{lag time}.
+This representation makes possible to plot the relations between past events and their repetitions in the future.
+Some approaches calculate this SSLM after computing the SSM or the recurrence plot as we show in Eq. \ref{lag}:

-with $i, j = 1, ... , N$ and $k = i + j - 2\mod(N)$.\\
+with $i = 1, ... , N$, $j = 1, ... , L$ and $k = i + j - 2 modulus (N) $\\